GfSE/SpecIF/documentation/02_Concepts.md

 To avoid manual work of mapping data when exporting and importing data in different tools, the SpecIF standard defines standardized naming's (*title*) for data representations and their meanings (semantics).
 The most names hereby come from the Dublin Core Metadata Initiative.

 One example: The Dublin Core Metadata Initiaive has defined the term *dcterms:title* to represent any kind of a name.
 So in SpecIF a propertyClass for *dcterms:title* is defined.
-These property class is then used in the class definitions for resources and statements each time a tile resp. name is required for a special kind of data element.
+These property class is then used in the class definitions for resources and statements each time a title resp. name is required for a special kind of data element.

-In every application domains all properties containing a name using as key for this property the term *dcterms:tile*.
+In every application domains all properties containing a name using as key for this property the term *dcterms:title*.
 It is used in a requirement to represent the requirement title just as in a SpecIF-UML- mapping to represent the name of a class or any other UML-model element and so on.

 With a standardized definition of such terms for different application domains in PLM by SpecIF it is possible to exchange data between all tools supporting the SpecIF standard without the effort of manual mapping data types and property types when exporting or importing data to or from SpecIF.